Chu (river)

-The Chüy Region, the northernmost and most populous administrative region of Kyrgyzstan, is named after the river; so are Chüy Avenue, the main street of Bishkek and the city of Shu in Kazakhstan's Jambyl Region.
+The Chüy Region, the northernmost and most populous administrative region of Kyrgyzstan, is named after the river; so are Chüy Avenue, the main street of the Kyrgyz capital of Bishkek and the city of Shu in Kazakhstan's Jambyl Region.

 Course

 The Chu is formed by the confluence of the rivers Joon Aryk and Kochkor, in the Kochkor District of the Naryn Region.
 After approaching within a few kilometres of Lake Issyk-Kul (near Balykchy), without either flowing into the lake or draining it, it turns towards the northwest.
 In the 1950s an old riverbed called Ketmaldy (also Buugan) linked the Chu River and Issyk Kul.
 During floods part of Chu water would reach the lake, but such outflow has not been seen since the construction of the Orto-Tokoy Reservoir.
-After passing through the narrow Boom Gorge (Боомское ущелье, Boomskoye ushchelye), the river enters the comparatively flat Chüy Valley, within which lie the Kyrgyz capital of Bishkek and the Kazakh city of Shu.
+After passing through the narrow Boom Gorge (Боомское ущелье, Boomskoye ushchelye), the river enters the comparatively flat Chüy Valley, within which lie the Kyrgyz capital Bishkek and the Kazakh city of Shu.
 Much of the Chu's water is diverted into a network of canals, such as the Great Chüy Canal, to irrigate the fertile black soils of the Chüy Valley for farming, on both the Kyrgyz and Kazakh sides of the river.